grocerycrud/documentation/3.x/getting_started/why-grocery-crud.md

 # Why grocery CRUD?

 Grocery CRUD is not just another CRUD generator or just another codeigniter grid generator.
 It is a totally different idea and... more simple idea!
 With few simple PHP lines of code you can have all the functionality that you need to create your CRUD.
-So this means you don't have to copy the same Javascripts,CSS, views,models,vaildation rules,html code, grid, upload functionality ... e.t.c . again and again.
-To create again a CRUD for a different table you will just need simple PHP lines of code.
+So this means you don't have to copy the same Javascripts,CSS, views,models,vaildation rules,html code, grid, upload functionality ... etc again and again.
+To create a CRUD again for a different table you will just need simple PHP lines of code.

 The good part is that you don't even have to change the CSS to make it more user-friendly.
 Grocery CRUD is ready for the production mode with all the required security and views.

-**Grocery CRUD is an automatic CRUD generator**, and it can cover almost all your needs for a CRUD system (simple or complex one) as it has many features and still keep going.
+**Grocery CRUD is an automatic CRUD generator** and can meet most of your CRUD system needs, whether they be simple or complex, due to its numerous features and ongoing development.

 Some main features of grocery CRUD are:
 - datagrid listing with paging, sorting, searching by field and search for all with ajax (flexigrid theme) or instant javascript scripting (datatables theme)